3UU/wordpress-shariff-wrapper/shariff/readme.txt

 - new share count service VK
 - new dynamic cache lifespan (ttl) based on post / page age (last modified)
 - new option to disable individual services (only share counts)
-- fix facebook share counts now use total_counts again
+- fix Facebook share counts now use total_counts again
 - fix search for custom WP locations
 - backend optimization
 - temporarily disabled the Flattr counts (statistic) due to ongoing problems of the Flattr API